 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

-According to medical records kept by the POW medical staff, he was admitted to the camp hospital June 28, 1942, malaria.
+According to medical records kept by the POW medical staff, Ernest was admitted to the camp hospital on June 28, 1942, with malaria.
 The records show he was discharged on September 6, 1942.